thesadru/genshinstats/README.md

 If you absolutely need a list you can just explicitely cast the generator to a list with `list(get_wish_history())` however that might take a few seconds fetch.

-## Can I get data like mora or primogems with this api?
-No, all data is hosted on a single server in hongkong, so mihoyo doesn't bother with adding data that changes often like mora, primogems, items, artifact rolls, etc. Talents are also currently unavalible.
-All the data you can get should be already implemented.
-If you see an endpoint that is useful and hasn't been implemented yet please open an issue or contact me directly.

 ## How does `set_cookie_auto()` work?
 Can my data be stolen with it?
 `set_cookie_auto()` searches your browsers for possible cookies used to login into your genshin accounts and then uses those, so there's no need to use `set_cookies()`.
 When getting said cookies, they are filtered so only ones for mihoyo are ever pulled out.
 They will only ever be used as authentication and will never be sent anywhere else.